 Orientation: Using the pedicle, it can adjust its orientation to optimize suspension feeding.
 Its feeding, however, is limited to within 2 - 3 cm of the substrate, and the substrate must be rigid.

-- Strength: It is much more difficult for the valves of a plicate shell to be twisted apart.
+Strength: It is much more difficult for the valves of a crenulated shell to be twisted apart.